 Rights to the entire Resources module can be granted through the Permissions tab to any admin user group that has access to Composer.

 Much like in Composer permissions, the tab shows a list of the admin user groups.
-Dropdown menus let you choose the level of rights to grant to members of a given admin group: "Admin;" "View, Upload & Edit;" or "Not Allowed."
+Dropdown menus let you choose the level of rights to grant to members of a given admin group: Admin;Â View, Upload & Edit; or Not Allowed.

 - Not Allowed: Admin users in this group will not have access to anything in Resources by default.
 Rights may be granted to specific folders or galleries individually.

-- View, Upload & Edit: Admins will be able to view, edit, and delete public and private resources, as well as have limited access to the Resources and Galleries tabs of the module.
-They can upload new resources, add resources to galleries, and add new resource folders and galleries.
-This level does not include the right to delete or edit settings on any folders or galleries.
+- View, Upload & Edit: Admins will be able to view resources.
+Upload new resources, add resources to galleries, and add new resource folders and galleries.
+They can edit public and private resources, as well as have limited access to the Resources and Galleries tabs of the module.

 - Admin: Admins will have full rights to the entire Resources module, including the ability to assign admin permissions to other admin groups.

-Folder permissions
+Set Folder Level permissions

 Resources are organized into folders, and admins can assign rights to a particular folder to a constituent or group of constituents (or an admin who doesn't otherwise have rights to Resources).
 This means users can access certain areas of Resources without viewing the entire module.